deepsense-ai/seahorse/docs/external_cluster.md

 ## Troubleshooting

-In case of any problems with connecting to external cluster, it is helpful to read error logs produced by Spark application.
+In case of any problems with connecting to external cluster, it is helpful to read error logs produced by the Spark application.
 Go to your Seahorse startup directory (where you keep either `docker-compose.yml` or `Vagrantfile`).
 The relevant logs can be found in `spark_applications_logs` directory.